HTTPArchive/almanac.httparchive.org/src/content/en/2022/structured-data.md

 _Figure 36 - Relative change of SameAs usage from 2021 to 2022_

 It is insightful to look at the SameAs entries and how they change over time.
 TikTok has seen a huge increase with 2022 showing its appearance on six times as many pages relative to our set compared to 2021.
 This change is equal for both desktop and mobile pages.
-Pinterest, and the various domain names it has, make up for 3 of the top 5 largest growers for mobile pages in 2022.
+Pinterest, and the various domain names it has, make up for 3 of the top 5 largest growth for mobile pages in 2022.
 Mobile overall has seen a larger increase for SameAs entries than desktop, with Spotify being an exception with its desktop page appearances being doubled compared to 2021.

 {{ figure_markup(